napse-invest/Napse/docs/sources/quickstart.md

 #### Setup initial exchange accounts

-To make full use of the project, we recommend that you fill in the API keys of at least one exchange (among the django-napse [compabile exchanges](#compatible-exchanges)).
+To make full use of the project, we recommend that you fill in the API keys of at least one exchange (see [django-napse documentation](https://napse-invest.github.io/django-napse/) for more details).

 At `tests/test_app/`, build a `secret.json` file (or run the `./setup_secrets.sh` script).
 Here is an exemple with Binance:
 ```json